The Santa Clause

 0/5

-There is no sexual content or nudity in this movie.
-The focus is on family and the magic of Christmas.
+There is no sexual content or nudity in this film, though there is a brief mention of divorce and custody arrangements between the adults.

 Violence & Gore